nsidc/NSIDC-Data-Tutorials/pedagogy_guide.md

 ###<a name="avoid_cognitive_overload"></a>Avoid cognitive overload by focusing on one main task to complete
-__Not the only or best guide but useful__ https://blog.innerdrive.co.uk/4-ways-to-overcome-cognitive-overload?hs_amp=true
-Notebooks should be for a single - short - task.
+Not the only or best guide but useful. https://blog.innerdrive.co.uk/4-ways-to-overcome-cognitive-overload?hs_amp=true Notebooks should be for a single - short - task.
 This avoids cognitive overload.

 ### Follow best practices for coding but avoid overly complicated code.